Table of Contents

 Face Your Fears

 Once there was a girl named Pooja who was very afraid of the dark.
-She never went to any room alone at night and always needed someone with her.
-Because of this fear, she often missed small tasks and felt embarrassed.
+She never went to any room alone at night, and this fear often made her miss small tasks and feel embarrassed.

-One evening, there was a power cut in her house.
-Her parents asked Pooja to bring a candle from the store room.
-At first, she refused, but then she gathered courage and decided to face her fear.
-She walked slowly, holding a torch, and brought the candle safely.
+One evening, there was a power cut, and her parents asked Pooja to bring a candle from the store room.
+At first she refused, but then gathered courage and decided to face her fear, walking slowly with a torch.

 Pooja felt proud of herself.
-She realized that the darkness was not as scary as she had imagined.
-From that day, she slowly started facing her fears, one step at a time.
+She realized that the darkness was not as scary as she had imagined, and slowly started facing her fears, one step at a time.

 Pooja learned that fear becomes smaller when we face it with courage.